oretoise/docs/_docs/comm-plans/scripts/batch-scripts.md

 This script will take some time to complete, as it is navigating through the user interface of Slate with a pause between each action.

 ## Troubleshooting
-Script is not working?
+Script not working?
 Make sure your system meets all of the listed dependencies and that you have performed the neccessary prerequisites listed in the usage section.
 We recommend reading the associated single program script documentation and ensureing that your system meets all of the dependencies listed there.

 If you have any other errors, Python and the script's messages printed to the terminal should guide you on fixing the error.